 Second, there are some interesting heterogeneities in the relative importance of foreign shocks, which are likely related to differences in tradability and exchange rate sensitivity of the respective price categories.
-For categories featuring a high tradability such as energy and imported goods (excl. energy), foreign shocks explain a large share of the price variations.
-In contrast, foreign shocks account for a smaller fraction of categories that are less tradable, such as domestic goods (excl. energy) and services, while domestic common shocks turn out to be relatively more important.
-Still, foreign shocks explain some of the variation in service inflation.
-This result is in line with the findings of Hałka and Szafranek (2016) for Czech Republic, Poland and Sweden.
+For categories featuring a high tradability such as energy and imported goods (excluding energy), foreign shocks explain a large share of the price variations.
+In contrast, foreign shocks account for a smaller fraction of categories that are less tradable, such as domestic goods (excluding energy) and services, while domestic